-Glaucoma is painful disease that occurs when the pressure inside a dog's eye is too high.
-Normal intraocular pressure (IOP) is betwen 10 and 25 mm Hg but dogs with glaucoma have eye pressure exceeeding 25 mm Hg.
-If the pressure within an eye stays over 25 for an extended period of time it can cause permanent damage to the optic nerve at the back of the eye.
-If the optic nerve is damaged then permanent blindness can occur.
+Glaucoma is a painful disease that occurs when the pressure inside a dog's eye is too high.
+Normal intraocular pressure (IOP) is between 10 and 25 mm Hg, but dogs with glaucoma have eye pressure exceeding 25 mm Hg.

 Symptoms of Glaucoma in Dogs

-If the glaucoma has been present for some time, a dog's eye may appear to be bulging or larger than normal like an over inflated balloon.
-The enlargement may also cause issues with blood flow and cause excessive redness or inflammation on the part of the eye that normally appears white.
-In addition to the eye itself being enlarged, the black pupil in the center of the eye is sometimes dilated or enlarged due to glaucoma.
+If glaucoma has been present for some time, a dog's eye may appear to be bulging or larger than normal.
+The enlargement may also cause issues with blood flow and cause excessive redness or inflammation of the sclera—the part of the eye that normally appears white.
+In addition to the eye itself being enlarged, the pupil may be dilated (enlarged) due to glaucoma.

-There are several ways glaucoma can occur in dogs and some are more common causes than others.
+There are several ways glaucoma can occur in dogs, including:

-- Cataracts: The reason why dogs can develop glaucoma alongside cataracts is due to the slipping of the lens in the eye.
-This movement of the lens can cause fluid in the eye to be unable to drain and build up in the eye resulting in an increase in eye pressure.
+- Cataracts: The reason why dogs can develop glaucoma with cataracts is due to the slipping of the lens in the eye.
+This movement of the lens can cause fluid in the eye to be unable to drain and build up in the eye increasing eye pressure.

 - Eye Inflammation: Eye issues that cause inflammation in the eye such as uveitis and infections can cause fluid drainage issues and result in glaucoma.